Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

        sel.waitForPageToLoad("30000")
        self.failUnless(sel.is_text_present(search))

-Here, this Python script opens a txt file that we've written with one search string on each line.
-Then is saving that in an array of strings, and at last, it's iterating over that strings array and doing the search and assert on each.
+This Python script opens a text file that we've written with one search string on each line.
+Then it is saving that in an array of strings, and at last, it's iterating over that strings array and doing the search and assert on each.

 This is a very basic example of what you can do, but the idea is to show you